-What indeed are the neurobiological foundations of individual differences in g?
+What, indeed, are the neurobiological foundations of individual differences in g?
 Several primary questions remain to motivate future research and theory development.

-I: To what extent can current methods in network neuroscience be used to successfully reconcile the sometimes overlapping claims made by current cognitive neuroscience theories to more precisely elucidate the neurobiological foundations of g?

-II: Does the assumption that g originates from a primary brain region or network remain tenable, or should theories instead broaden their explanatory scope to incorporate evidence for individual differences in the global topology and dynamics of the human brain?

-III: To what extent can individual differences in broad and general facets of intelligence be accounted for by brain network dynamics?
+- 1. To what extent can current methods in network neuroscience be used to successfully reconcile sometimes overlapping claims made by current cognitive neuroscience theories, and more precisely elucidate the neurobiological foundations of q? - 2.
+Does the assumption that g originates from a primary brain region or network remain tenable, or should theories instead broaden their explanatory scope to incorporate evidence for individual differences in the global topology and dynamics of the human brain? - 3.
+To what extent can individual differences in broad and general facets of intelligence be accounted for by brain network dynamics?
 Do top-down mechanisms for cognitive control figure prominently in facilitating these network reconfigurations, or do network dynamics depend instead on more emergent processes, potentially facilitated by prediction and error?

-As this chapter highlights, a formally precise and unifying theory of the cognitive neuroscience of g remains a challenge to formulate-due in part to the spatially and temporally overlapping nature of the existing theories, and the indirect nature of the neuroscience evidence for them.
-Neuroscience research demonstrates that the human brain is a complex network, structured to provide both the widespread global integration and specialized regional connectivity that support general and specific cognitive abilities.
-The development and maintenance of cognitive abilities appear to emerge from the remarkably dynamic nature of the brain-both the slower adaptation of structural connections during learning, and the faster functional reconfiguration of brain networks while performing functional tasks.
-At many levels of resolutionpsychometric (van der Maas et al., 2006), developmental (Savi et al., 2019), cellular (Geary, 2019, neural (Neubauer and Fink, 2009; Schubert et al., 2017), regional (Duncan et al., 2000), network (Barbey, 2018; Duncan, 2010; Jung and Haier, 2007; Kovacs and Conway, 2016, phenotypic (Kievit et al., 2016), and global (Euler, 2018)-theories of intelligence either draw either directly or indirectly from research into cognitive neuroscience, making overlapping predictions between the abilities and organization of the brain, and the structure of the cognitive abilities.
+Evidently, a formally precise and unifying theory of the cognitive neuroscience of the g factor remains a challenge to formulate, due in part to the spatially and temporally overlapping nature of existing theories, and the indirect nature of the relevant cognitive neuroscience evidence.
+Neuroscience research demonstrates that the human brain is a complex network, structured to provide both widespread global integration and specialized regional connectivity that support general and specific cognitive abilities.
+The development and maintenance of cognitive abilities appear to emerge from the remarkably dynamic nature of the brain (both the slower adaptation of structural connections during learning, and the faster functional reconfiguration of brain networks while performing functional tasks).
+At many levels of resolution, psychometric (van der Maas et al., 2006), developmental (Savi et al., 2019), cellular (Geary, 2019), neural (Neubauer and Fink, 2009; Schubert et al., 2017), regional (Duncan et al., 2000), network (Barbey, 2018; Duncan, 2010; Jung and Haier, 2007; Kovacs and Conway, 2016), phenotypic (Kievit et al., 2016), and global (Euler, 2018) theories of intelligence draw either directly or indirectly from research into cognitive neuroscience, enabling overlapping predictions between the organization of the brain, and the structure of cognitive abilities.

-While current cognitive neuroscience theories of intelligence each propose to explain individual differences in g on the basis of neurobiological evidence, these theories are each pitched at different levels of resolution, are often built on the basis of different modalities of research evidence.
-Looking across these theories as a whole, two central themes emerge: the importance of specialized regions and connections that support flexible brain network reconfiguration, and the importance of global brain network topology and organization.
+While current cognitive neuroscience theories of intelligence each propose to explain individual differences in g on the basis of neurobiological evidence, these theories each originate at different levels of analytic resolution, are often built on the basis of different modalities of research evidence.
+Looking across the theories we have surveyed, two central themes emerge: the importance of specialized regions and connections that support flexible brain network reconfiguration, and the importance of global brain network topology and organization.
 Reconciling these regional and global levels of resolution can be difficult, in part due to the indirect nature of relationships between g and cognitive neuroscience evidence.